arafato/azure-core-concepts-book/README.md

 So if you want to provision a Storage Account you will need to authenticate against Azure AD.
 In order to read and write data from it (which are operations on the data plane) you are using *Shared Keys*.
 For a more detailed discussion on this topic with a strong focus on Azure Storage, we recommend the following link: [https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1)

-Most service on Azure, however, rely on Azure AD and RBAC for managing the Control Plane *and* the Data Plane.
+Most services on Azure, however, rely on Azure AD and RBAC for managing the Control Plane *and* the Data Plane.

 #### Azure Active Directory
 Azure Active Directory (Azure AD) is Microsoft’s multi-tenant cloud based directory and identity management service (see [https://docs.microsoft.com/azure/active-directory/active-directory-whatis](https://docs.microsoft.com/azure/active-directory/active-directory-whatis)).
 In Azure AD, a tenant is representative of an organization.
-It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
+It is a dedicated instance of the multi-tenant Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.